-Activity based learning is a subset of Experiential learning where students come together in one class and learn at their own pace through teacher-facilitated exercises.
-Activity-based learning or ABL describes a range of pedagogical approaches to teaching.
-Its core premises include the requirement that learning should be based on doing some hands-on experiments and activities.
-The idea of activity-based learning is rooted in the common notion that children are active learners rather than passive recipients of information.
-If children are provided the opportunity to explore by their own and provided an optimum learning environment then the learning becomes joyful and long-lasting.
+Activity based learning is a subset of Experiential Learning where students come together in one class and learn at their own pace through teacher-facilitated exercises.
+Activity based learning or ABL describes a range of pedagogical approaches to teaching.
+Its core premise includes the requirement that learning should be based on doing hands-on experiments and activities.
+The idea of activity based learning is rooted in the common notion that students are active learners rather than passive recipients of information.
+If students are provided the opportunity to explore on their own, along with an optimum learning environment, the learning becomes joyful and long-lasting.

-Blended learning is an education program (formal or informal) that combines online digital media with traditional classroom methods.
+Blended learning is a formal or informal education program that combines online digital media with traditional classroom methods.
 It requires the physical presence of both teacher and student, with some element of student control over time, place, path, or pace.
-While students still attend “brick-and-mortar” schools with a teacher present, face-to-face classroom practices are combined with computer-mediated activities regarding content and delivery..
-Blended learning is also used in professional development and training settings There are distinct blended learning models suggested by some researchers and educational think-tanks.
+While students still attend “brick-and-mortar” schools with a teacher present, face-to-face classroom practices are combined with computer-mediated activities regarding content and delivery.
+Blended learning is also used in professional development and training settings.
+There are distinct blended learning models suggested by some researchers and educational think-tanks.

 These models include:

-Short video lectures are viewed by students at home before the class session, while in-class time is devoted to exercises, projects, or discussions.
-The video lecture is often seen as the key ingredient in the flipped approach, such lectures being either created by the instructor and posted online or selected from an online repository.
+The flipped classroom model includes short video lectures which are viewed by students at home before the class session, while the in-class time is devoted to exercises, projects, or discussions.
+The video lecture is often seen as the key ingredient in the flipped approach - such lectures being either created by the instructor and posted online or selected from an online repository.

 While a pre-recorded lecture could certainly be a podcast or other audio format, the ease with which video can be accessed and viewed today has made it so ubiquitous that the flipped model has come to be identified with it.

-Storytelling is an activity that can transfer emotions and feelings and also can boost thinking capacity Storytelling is the conveying of events in words, sound and/or images, often by improvisation or embellishment.
+Storytelling is an activity that can transfer emotions and feelings and also can boost thinking capacity.
+It involves the conveying of events in words, sound and/or images, often by improvisation or embellishment.
 Stories or narratives have been shared in every culture as a means of entertainment, education, cultural preservation, and instilling moral values.
-Story telling is an art that has mental, social and educational benefits on children.
-Storytelling is a great activity of learning Storytelling is the basic training for academic learning
+Storytelling is an art that has mental, social and educational benefits for students.

-Project Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an engaging and complex question, problem, or challenge.
+Project Based Learning allows students to gain knowledge and skills by working for an extended period to investigate and respond to an engaging and complex question, problem, or challenge.

 5 keys to rigorous problem solving:

-Students apply their subject knowledge, and critical thinking and problem solving skills in a safe, real-world context.
+Students apply their subject knowledge, critical thinking, and problem solving skills in a safe, real-world context.

 SBL is often non-linear, and can provide numerous feedback opportunities to students, based on the decisions they make at each stage in the process.